 You may be familiar with customer profiling, a practice often used in the for-profit business realm to gain new customers.
 Constituent profiling uses the same methods, but instead of seeking to acquire new customers, you’re marketing to prospective new association members.

 For instance, let’s say your organization is a regional baking association.
 You create a constituent profile for Brenda, a 32-year-old baker with a small cake business living within your geographic range.
-You also create a profile for Matthew, a 45-year old pastry chef who runs a cafe in the major city in your area.
+You also create a profile for Matthew, a 45-year-old pastry chef who runs a cafe in a major city in your area.
 Then, you construct marketing messages that appeal to the motivations, goals, and preferences of individuals like Brenda and Matthew.

-This practice helps you get in the habit of exploring your audience’s interests and desires and thinking about how you can align your messaging to best suit their needs.
+This practice helps you explore your audience’s interests and desires and think about how you can align your messaging to best suit their needs.

 Predictive analytics